lroellin/lroellin.github.io/apps/hash-calculator/index.md

   * ClickOnce applications cannot be run as an Administrator or any other user

 ## Changelog
+* 1.4.6
+  * Fix: Reverted compare change, multi-threading leads to a race condition
 * 1.4.5
   * Enhancement: Icons and other UX
   * Enhancement: Compare now works retrospectively after the run